Summer Course 2021

 | Week 3, parallel morning module 3

-Approach: Lectures on concepts, self-studies with on-line exercises and group discussions will foster the understanding of how epidemiology is used in risk assessment.
+Approach: Lectures on concepts, self-studies with on-line exercises and group discussions will foster the understanding of how epidemiology is used in risk assessment and burden of disease studies.
 Students are expected to bring their personal note books to independently work on line, on the web.

 |Week 3, parallel afternoon module 1